PHO101B Beginning Photography - ONLINE CLASS - FALL 2022

 A – Mastery of the technical and conceptual photographic concepts.

-B – A strong grasp of the technical and conceptual photographic concepts. including participation, attendance and attitude.
+B – A strong grasp of the technical and conceptual photographic concepts.
+Exploration of subject, composition, angles, texture, pattern.
+On-time participation and attendance.

-Students are responsible for backing up all Projects and exercises through the last day of the semester.
+Students are responsible for backing up all images, projects and exercises through the last day of the semester.

-All album URL's must stay live for one week past the semester’s end.
+All album URL's, including project content must stay live for one week past the semester’s end.
 Any deleted album will delete your grade for the project.

 Do keep all files, prints, papers and quizzes returned to you so that any discrepancies can be easily and fairly straightened out.
 Except in cases of actual error, final grades are permanent.